As legalization has progressed, more people positively perceive cannabis products as several encouraging trends have developed.

 As the science and medical benefits of cannabis have become well-known and the lucrative nature of cannabis products has become so self-evident, corporations and celebrities are endorsing cannabis products and investing in ventures focusing on cannabis in greater numbers.

 All these changes have made cannabis activists hopeful for federal legalization.

 Banking reforms will enable and encourage American banks to invest in such businesses.
 It will help them pump more money into the sector without worrying about laundering charges.
 The American Bankers’ Association has demanded more legal clarity to help bridge the gap between investors and entrepreneurs.

 The passing of bills, such as the SAFE Banking Act, would make it easier for cannabis businesses and cannabis companies to access better funding and capital.

-Thus, a Cowen Bank analyst predicted that the industry would generate over $85 billion in sales by 2030.
+Thus, a Cowen Bank analyst predicted the industry would generate over $85 billion in sales by 2030.